Orangeville, New York

 Orangeville is an incorporated town in Wyoming County, New York.
 The population was 1,301 at the 2000 census.

 The Town of Orangeville is centrally located in the county.
 U.S. Route 20A passes across the town.

 History

 The Town of Orangeville was established in 1816 from part of the Town of Attica.
 Orangeville later gave up part of its territory to form the Town of Wethersfield.

+In June 2022 a series on arson fires destroyed two houses and a bunker silo in Orangeville and Wethersfield.

 Geography

 According to the United States Census Bureau, the town has a total area of 35.7 sqmi, of which 35.6 sqmi is land and 0.1 sqmi (0.25%) is water.